Chart Color Schemes

 Infrastructure

-Miles - Wandoan has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Miles - Wandoan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
-Notable ones are Arrow Energy Surat Gas Project North, Arrow Energy Surat Gas Project, Bungaban Renewable Energy Project, and Western Downs Green Power Hub.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact this region.
+Key projects include Arrow Energy Surat Gas Project North, Arrow Energy Surat Gas Project, Bungaban Renewable Energy Project, and Western Downs Green Power Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.